 Keeping the Home in the Family

 One major reason for families to retain ownership of the home, even if they aren’t actually living in the property, is to as they start their own families.
-In the period between moving out and passing it on, privately renting out the house can be the source of extra income that can be used to top up savings such as a retirement fund, or as a little extra finance to play with.
+In the period between moving out and passing it on, privately renting out the house can be the source of extra income.
+This can be used to top up savings such as a retirement fund.
+Or as a little extra finance to play with.

 Talk to Your Family